twinfoundation/document-management/packages/document-management-models/docs/reference/interfaces/IDocumentManagementRemoveRequest.md

 # Interface: IDocumentManagementRemoveRequest

-Request to remove a document from an auditable item graph.
+Request to remove a document revision from an auditable item graph.

 ## Properties